 - You can also optionally add Custom Fields into the ticket.
 In the above example, we have a custom field named product in our Freshdesk installation.
 So the Zingtree equivalent is fd_cf_product.

-- If you want to set the status and priority, you can also get variables named fd_status and fd_priority.
+- If you want to set the ticket status and priority, you can also use variables named fd_status and fd_priority.
 This is optional.

 - Click the Action Buttons tab, and add a “Submit” button to go to your submit ticket page.

 Examine this tree from the Demo Gallery to see a real live setup.